Connect with us

 Standard vehicles, or most of the vehicles that we see on the road, must display their Vehicle Registration Number (VRN) on a black background with white lettering.

-However, if the licence plate is made of a reflective material, there is an exception for cars to use a grey or yellow background with black letterings.
+However, if the licence plate is made of a reflective material, there is an exception for cars to use a grey or yellow background with black lettering.

-So, private cars that have a licence plate with a black background and white letterings are similar to those that display licence plates with grey or yellow backgrounds and black letterings.
+So, if you were wondering, private cars that have a licence plate with a black background and white lettering are no different to those that display licence plates with grey or yellow backgrounds and black lettering.

 Read Also: Cheapest Cars That You Can Buy In Singapore